ex0Rift/Asset-Creator/README.md

 The file saving dialogue uses [tinyfiledialogs v3.21.2 ](https://sourceforge.net/projects/tinyfiledialogs/ "@tineFileDialouge") all credit to them for the saving intergration.

+Release is available... you can get it on the [release tab](https://github.com/ex0Rift/Asset-Creator/releases/tag/Release "@github release")

 ## How to use

 ### Changing colour